Divorce in Alberta

 Call Morrison LLP at 587-758-1099 to speak with a lawyer about your separation and divorce.
-The first 30-minute phone call is free.
+The first 30-minute phone consult is free.

 What is Divorce?

-There are three “types” of divorce in Canada: a joint divorce, an uncontested divorce, and a contested divorce.
+There are three types of divorce in Canada: joint divorce, uncontested divorce, and contested divorce.
 Although they all end with a Divorce Certificate, the legal paths are very different.

-- Joint Divorce – Spouses may jointly file for divorce if they to the terms of the divorce.
-In a joint divorce, there is no defendant, no requirement to serve the divorce papers on your spouse, and no 30 day-long appeal period after the divorce is granted.
-A joint divorce is the cheapest and easiest method of filing for divorce.
-Unfortunately, most spouses separate for good reason, and a joint divorce is not always in the cards.
+1 – Joint Divorce – Spouses can file for a joint divorce if they agree to the terms of the divorce.
+In a joint divorce, there is no plaintiff or defendant, no requirement to serve the divorce papers on your spouse, and no 30 day-long appeal period after the divorce is granted.
+A joint divorce is often the cheapest and easiest method of filing for divorce.

-- Uncontested Divorce – In an uncontested divorce, one spouse starts the divorce proceedings by filing a ‘Statement of Claim for Divorce’ and serving it on the other spouse.
-If the other spouse files a ‘Demand of Notice‘ (A document that says they are not contesting the divorce, but wish to be served with all the filed documents)—or if they simply do nothing—then the divorce is deemed uncontested and can proceed without legal conflict.
+2 – Uncontested Divorce – In an uncontested divorce, one spouse starts the divorce proceedings by filing a ‘Statement of Claim for Divorce’ and serving it on the other spouse.
+The divorce is uncontested if the other spouse files a ‘Demand of Notice‘ (a document saying they will not contest the divorce, but simply wish to be served with all documents), or if they do nothing.
+In these cases the divorce is uncontested and the plaintiff may file the divorce documents themselves.

-- Contested Divorce – This is the most common type of divorce in Alberta.
+3 – Contested Divorce – Most divorces are contested in Alberta.
 In a contested divorce, one spouse initiates the divorce by filing a ‘Statement of Claim for Divorce’ and serving it on the other spouse.
-If the other spouse files a ‘Statement of Defence’ (A document that says they disagree with some or all of what their spouse is requesting from the court) or a ‘Counterclaim for Divorce’ (A document asking the court for relief from their spouse), then the divorce is contested.
+If the other spouse files a ‘Statement of Defence’ (a document stating that they disagree with some or all of what their spouse is requesting from the court) or a ‘Counterclaim for Divorce’ (a document asking the court for relief from their spouse), then the divorce is contested.

 How Long Does a Divorce Take in Alberta?

-It takes a minimum of 2 – 3 months to obtain a divorce in Alberta.
-This is because the Court takes roughly this long to enter a Divorce Judgement.
+It takes a minimum of 2 months to obtain a divorce in Alberta.
+This is because the Court takes roughly this long to grant a Divorce Judgement.
 However, the divorce process usually takes longer than this.
 Why?
-Spouses need to file and serve their divorce commencement documents, and resolve their legal issues, before a Divorce Judgement is granted.
+Spouses need to file and serve their divorce commencement documents and resolve their legal issues, before a Divorce Judgement is granted.